grahamleslie/schrodinger/README.md

 - `rails db:migrate` to run all migrations.
 - `rails db:seed` to seed the database.
 - `./start.sh` to start the local development server (see file for other tasks run).

+## Documentation

+### Pipelines

+Create a Pipeline to monitor a set of branches on a repository.
+If a new commit exists for a monitored branch, the repository will be cloned, and the image defined by the `Dockerfile.schrodinger` will be built and run.

+- Triggers: what branches to monitor for changes.
+- Domain: any Secrets with a matching domain will automatically inject into the Pipeline's Docker containers as build arguments and environment variables.

+### Secrets

+Create a secret to inject a configuration value or secret during the build or run of your Docker image.
+Secrets are automatically hidden in Pipeline logs.

+- Domain: any Pipelines with a matching domain will automatically inject the secret to its Docker container as a build argument and environment variable.

+### `Dockerfile.schrodinger`

+The `Dockerfile.schrodinger` is an ordinary Dockerfile with `schrodinger` appended so **Schrodinger** knows where to find it.
+You can easily use a multi-stage pipeline to build, test, and deploy code through **Schrodinger**.
+[Learn more about multi-stage builds from Docker's documentation](https://docs.docker.com/develop/develop-images/multistage-build/#use-multi-stage-builds).